Mindjet/LiveMVVM/README.md

 ### View

 The typical View is an `Activity`.
-Your Activity is supposed to inherit the class named `BaseLiveActivity`, which inherits `AppCompatActivity`.
+Your Activity is supposed to inherit the class named `BaseActivity`, which inherits `AppCompatActivity`.

 ### ViewModel